-Request for School Trip Form Name - Class taking- No of pupils Trip location / address- Date of trip - Anticipated time of trip Anticipated staffing - (Names) Cost of Trip per pupil Overall cost of trip - Transport method - Transport costing- Where does the trip fit in with the pupils overall learning? (please highlight and attached mid term plan) What will be outcomes for the pupils learning?
-Leader of Learning authorisation - Date - Reason for not authorising - Do you need any cash for the trip?
+Request for School Trip Form - Class taking- No of pupils Name - EVC Trip location / address- Date of trip - Anticipated time of trip Anticipated staffing - (Names) Cost of Trip per pupil Overall cost of trip - Transport method - Transport costing- Where does the trip fit in with the pupils overall learning? (please highlight and attached mid-term plan) What will be outcomes for the pupils learning?
+Leader of Learning authorisation - Reason for not authorising LE Date - Do you need any each for the trin?
+This Do you need any cash for the trip?
 This needs to be authorised before it can be given - please allow 3 days notice.
-Will there be any cover requirements while you are out on this trip Which lessons and which cla ss
+Will there be any cover requirements while Which lessons and which o :lass you are out on this trip

-EVC Guidelines. - Planning a School Trip, it is your responsibility to make the booking and forward to finance once approved company.
+Guidelines. - Planning a School Trip, it is your responsibility to make the booking and forward to finance once approved